xerolinux/XeroHub/content/posts/ricing-plasma/index.md

 - **Icons** : A fitting icon theme.
 (Optional)
 - **SDDM** : Login theme.

 That's it really.
-In case you do not find a theme that contains all these elements, it's not a huge issue, you can always hunt a theme for each one that fits the **Global Theme**.
+In case you do not find a theme that contains all these elements, it's not a huge issue, you can always hunt for one that fits the **Global Theme**.
 It's hard to find one I know, but who knows you might get lucky lol.

 ### Applying our themes